 - A. The instrumental conditions of optical and radiographic imaging systems are generally adjusted by the operator to achieve sufficient resolution for analysis. - B. Macro- and micro-photographs will contain a reference scale whenever feasible, however these are included for general reference, and measurements will not be made from the images.
-Micron markers that are automatically generated by camera or microscope software are to be considered approximate and also will not be used to measure image features unless the marker is first verified against a calibrated scale.

-9 ACCEPTANCE CRITERIA
+7 ACCEPTANCE CRITERIA

-9.1 Instrument Performance
+7.1 Instrument Performance